ajcwebdev/ryan-gpt/done/2022/2022-04-30-breaking-down-hydration-wdan-jutan-prompt.md

 Here, they revisit the popular “islands architecture,” explaining that each island is an independently hydrated region.
 The conversation clarifies that while Astro popularized the term, the concept existed in earlier frameworks like Preact’s partial hydration demos.
 They detail how an island can carry its own state and events, isolated from the rest of the page, and how that isolation can reduce overhead.

 However, the speakers also point out that “islands everywhere” might split an application too heavily, causing excessive code-splitting or multiple fetch requests if not managed well.
-The second paragraph mentions that big apps need to find a balance between small islands for minimal load and well-grouped islands that streamline chunking.
+This section mentions that big apps need to find a balance between small islands for minimal load and well-grouped islands that streamline chunking.
 This architectural style remains in flux, with new compilers continually refining the practice.

 ### 150:00 - 156:00 Handling Edge Cases in Real Deployments